varnish/vagent2/README.rst

 -h          Print help.

 -u user     User to run as.
-Defaults to nobody.
+Defaults to varnish.

 -g group    Group to run as.
-Defaults to the primary group of the user.
+Defaults to varnish.

 -q          Quiet mode.
 Only log/output warnings/errors.